apache/tvm-rfcs/rfcs/0009_Unified_Static_Memory_Planning.md

 G3.
 Multiple pool support (including constants)

 Ideally, the user would expect to provide these buffers in the granularity of the memories they'd want to pin them to.
 E.g., if there are two RW memories : DRAM and SRAM, the buffers need to be identified and pooled by the compiler.
-Similiarly, for constant data, we need to have a mechanism to allow user to pin them to appropriate memories and addresses in the IR would simply be offsets into the constant buffer(s) provided by the user
+Similiarly for constant data, we need to have a mechanism to allow users to pin them to appropriate memories and addresses.
+In the IR, they would simply be offsets into the constant buffer(s) provided by the user

 # Guide-level explanation